Cgarg9/System-Design/Scaling/README.md

-# Scaling in System Design - Simple Guide
+# Scaling in System Design

 Scaling is how we make systems handle more users and traffic without breaking down.
 Think of it like expanding a restaurant - you can either make your kitchen bigger or add more kitchens!